 Next, grab sandwiches to go from The Red Bird Café before making the drive to the Salmon La Sac Sno-Park, where you’ll hit the Cooper River Snowshoe Trail.

-For dinner, make your way to nearby Cle Elum for a farm-to-table dining experience at The Orchard.
+For dinner, make your way to nearby Cle Elum for a farm-to-table dining experience at Orchard Restaurant.
 Choose from one of the multicourse tasting menus or order a la carte.
-The kitchen operates with a focus on sustainability, butchering and dry-aging whole animals from local ranchers and making pastas and bread from scratch.
+The kitchen focuses on sustainability, butchering and dry-aging whole animals from local ranchers and making pastas and bread from scratch.
 Expect to find items such as cedar-plank Columbia River steelhead and seasonal vegetarian risotto.

 Where to Stay